juliuskunze/jaxnet/DESIGN.md

 - Naming of parameter values would be more arbitrary since no parameter names are not associated.
 - Potentially large implementation complexity, requires direct use of JAX' tracing / function transformation capabilities.

-Allow step-by-step debugging has high priority.
 JAXnet invokes the user's function (when `jit` is not used) and thereby allows step-by-step debugging of any module.
-This could still be achieved with in this alternative (employing "initial style" function transformation).
+This could still be done with in this alternative (using "initial style" function transformation).

 ## Alternative: Using attributes instead of default values